5 tips for limiting wildfire smoke in your house

 Particles that have settled outside can get stuck to the bottom of shoes.
 Walking over this mat can help prevent these particles inside the home.

 When the air gets smoky, reduce your exposure as much as possible; stay inside and close the windows and doors to keep smoke out.

-And try and keep the air in the home clean.
-Don’t use air fresheners or incense and don’t fry food, because she says all those release particles you would inhale.
+Try to keep the air in the home clean.
+Don’t use air fresheners or incense, and don’t fry food, because those release particles can be inhaled.

 If you have central air in your home, you can upgrade the filter in the system to better remove particles from wildfire smoke.

-We asked Curameng to venture into the Pliske’s basement.
-Chuck removed a hatch on the side of the furnace, pulled out the air filter and handed it over.
-It was a Merv 12 — too low.
+Remove a hatch on the side of the furnace, pull out the air filter and check.
+Merv 12 is too low.

 The American Lung Association recommends a filter with a MERV rating of 13 or above (as long as it works with your central air system).
 That’s a measure of efficiency that stands for Minimum Efficiency Reporting Value; the higher the rating, the more particles in the air the filter catches, according to the Environmental Protection Agency.